 Diwali, the festival of lights is just around the corner.
 The festive season is the time to celebrate with your friends and family.
 While we celebrate the festival of lights with full enthusiasm, the environment takes a toll.
-Burning of firecrackers (despite the ban), crop burning, exhaust emissions from vehicles and weather patterns are some of the reasons why air pollution increases excessively.
+Burning of firecrackers (despite the ban), crop burning, exhaust emissions from vehicles, and weather patterns are some of the reasons why air pollution increases excessively.
 According to reports, the air quality in Delhi has already deteriorated ahead of Diwali.
-The scenario is the same for almost every year, which is the reason why it is important to take the right steps to keep air pollution under control.
+The scenario is the same almost every year, which is the reason why it is important to take the right steps to keep air pollution under control.
 The blog discusses some ways to control air pollution this Diwali.

 The Health Effects of Air Pollution